Twitter Facebook Youtube Instagram LinkedIn

 Overview

-The Jawaharlal Nehru Port Authority (JNPA) at Navi Mumbai is the premier container handling port in India, accounting for around 50% of the total containerized cargo volume, across the major ports of India.
-Commissioned on 26 th May 1989, in three decades of its operations, JNPA has transformed from a bulk- cargo terminal to become the premier container port in the country.
-JNPA is connected to over 200 ports in the world and is ranked 26th in the list of top 100 Container Ports globally.
+The Jawaharlal Nehru Port Authority (JNPA) at Navi Mumbai is a premier container handling Port in India accounting for around 50% of the total containerised cargo volume, across the major ports of India.
+Commissioned on 26th May 1989, in less than three decades of its operations, JNPA has transformed from a bulk cargo terminal to the premier container port in the country.
+Ranked 26th among the top 100 Container Ports in the world, JNPA is connected to over 200 ports in the world.

 Overview